greenelab/BioBombe/1.initial-z-sweep/README.md

 In this sense, we want to minimize the effect of poor hyperparameter combinations across different dimensions contributing to performance differences.
 In other words, we want to isolate the effect of changing dimensionality on the observed patterns and solutions.
 Therefore, we perform a parameter sweep over several hyperparameters for both Tybalt and ADAGE models below.

+The analysis is provided, with results visualized, in [`visualize-parameter-sweep.ipynb`](visualize-parameter-sweep.ipynb).

+### Datasets

+We perform a hyperparamter grid search across three different training datasets.
+The datasets include `TCGA`, `GTEx`, and `TARGET`.
+For more details about these datasets, refer to [0.expression-download/README.md](../0.expression-download/README.md).

 ### Number of dimensions